Michigan Minimum Auto Insurance Requirements in 2026 (Coverage You Need in MI)

 Do you need third-party insurance if you have comprehensive coverage in Michigan?

-Do you need insurance on a trailer in Michigan?
+Do you need insurance for a trailer in Michigan?